Quantitative estimates for the flux of TASEP with dilute site disorder: Renormalization scheme

 The renormalization is built such that large blocks are good with high probability.
-Let $q_n(\varepsilon)$ denote the probability under $\mathcal P_\varepsilon$ that the block $[0,K_{n}-1]\cap\Z$, at level $n$, is bad. \begin{lemma} Suppose that assumption \hh\, holds and set
+Let $q_n=q_n(\varepsilon)$ denote the probability under $\mathcal P_\varepsilon$ that the block $[0,K_{n}-1]\cap\Z$, at level $n$, is bad.
+Since the distribution of $\alpha$ is invariant with respect to space shifts, $q_n(\varepsilon)$ is also, for any $x\in\Z$, the probability that $[x,x+K_{n}-1]\cap\Z$ is a bad block.
+In the rest of this paper, quantities $K_n$, $l_n$, $q_n$ will be written with or without explicit dependence on $\varepsilon$, depending on necessity. \begin{lemma} Suppose that assumption \hh\, holds and set

 with the constants $c,\beta$ appearing in \eqref{condition_h_2} and \eqref{condition_h}.
 Then for all $\gamma\in(0,\gamma_0)$ and $\varepsilon \leq \varepsilon_0$, { there is an integer $K_1 (\varepsilon)$ in} the interval $[K_*, K^*(\varepsilon)]$ such that \be \forall \varepsilon < \varepsilon_0, \qquad \lim_{n\to\infty}q_n(\varepsilon)=0 \quad \text{and furthermore} \quad \lim_{\varepsilon\to 0}K_1(\varepsilon)=+\infty. \ee \end{lemma} \begin{proof} For $n\geq 1$, let $\zeta_{n}=\frac{c}{K_{n}^{\beta}}$ be the upper bound in \eqref{condition_h}.
 Then, by definition of good blocks and independence of the environment, one obtains the recursive inequality